 Sleep apnea can be treated

-Restless legs syndrome (RLS) causes an irresistible and uncomfortable urge to move your legs.
+The main symptom of Restless legs syndrome (RLS) is an irresistible and uncomfortable urge to move your legs.
 You will be lying down peacefully after you start to feel a throbbing or itching sensation in your legs that only gets better once you get up and walk.
 RLS makes it difficult to go to sleep, leading to excessive sleepiness the following day.
 It’s not clear what causes RLS, though it affects around ten percent of the population.
 There is also a genetic component.

 RLS can sometimes be controlled with lifestyle changes and a strict bedroom routine.
-A leg massage or a warm bath before bedtime may help.
+Getting your legs massaged or taking a warm bath before sleeping may help.
 Exercising early within the day may help with RLS together with your ability to go to sleep.
 Your doctor may also recommend iron supplements if it appears your iron levels are low.
-Your doctor can also prescribe anti-seizure drugs to regulate RLS symptoms.
+You can also visit a doctor who will prescribe anti-seizure drugs to regulate the symptoms.

 If you share the same bed with a person with RLS, you should not only get that person treated as quickly, you should also take care of yourself.
 Sleeping on a memory foam mattress reduces motion transfer- when your partner under treatment is still moving their legs and tossing and turning, you can sleep peacefully.
 Livpure’s Ortho-x mattress is made of pure memory foam, with a cooling gel layer to keep both of you cool.
 Now you can sleep peacefully as well!

 Narcolepsy is an often-misunderstood sleep problem.
 Like RLS, it’s a nervous disorder.
-With narcolepsy, the brain doesn’t regulate the sleep-wake cycle properly.
+Narcolepsy makes it so that the brain cannot regulate its sleep-wake cycle properly.
 You will sleep fine through the night if you have got narcolepsy.
 But periodically throughout the day, you will feel excessive sleepiness.
 You’ll even go to sleep in the middle of a conversation or during a meal without a trigger or warning.

 Narcolepsy symptoms are also treated with some lifestyle adjustments and improved bedtime routines.
 Brief, scheduled naps may help.
 Sticking to an everyday sleep-wake schedule nightly and morning is additionally recommended.
 Other tips include the basics- getting daily exercise, avoiding caffeine or alcohol before bedtime, quitting smoking, relaxing before bed with yoga or meditation, etc. All of those things can facilitate your go to sleep and stay asleep better at nighttime.
 This routine will eventually cure daytime sleepiness.